mahdiaqim/LoanPrediction/README.md

 - Property_Area	Urban/ Semi Urban/ Rural
 - Loan_Status	Loan approved (Y/N)

 For this dataset I carried a complete analysis from EDA and data preprocessing and built different classification models (logistic regression, decision tree, random forrest, XGBoost, SVC and  KNN).
 Finally, I build the pipeline.

+## Results
 The results of the models accurancy are:

 - Logistic Regression : 0.7847
 - Decission Tree : 0.7569